-Foundation Myths is a new commission by Ordinary Architecture, an art, architecture and design practice with an international profile.
-The installation, produced especially for the Artists Garden, draws on the rich history of the site and its many uses over the centuries.
+Foundation Myths was a new commission by Ordinary Architecture, an art, architecture and design practice with an international profile.
+The installation, produced especially for the Artists Garden at the rear of York Art Gallery, drew on the rich history of the site and its many uses over the centuries.

-Ordinary Architecture have created 10 bright yellow ceramic tree trunks varying in height which will be positioned in parallel rows.
-The forms are inspired by the persistent myth that architecture evolves directly from nature and refers to the area’s former use as an orchard as well as the ruins of St Mary’s Abbey within the abbey precinct.
+Ordinary Architecture created ten bright yellow ceramic tree trunks varying in height positioned in parallel rows.
+The forms were inspired by the persistent myth that architecture evolves directly from nature, refering to the area’s former use as an orchard as well as the ruins of St Mary’s Abbey within the abbey precinct.

 “Foundation Myths cleverly intertwines the many threads of history which run through the gardens as well as drawing inspiration from the ceramics on show in the Centre of Ceramic Art (CoCA).